 NUS Engineering and Medicine Track

-During their undergraduate course of study in the Faculty of Engineering, students will participate in the Innovation and Design Programme (IDP), where they will work closely with medical professionals and engineering faculty to conceptualise, design, test and develop medical technology for the healthcare industry.
-They can also stay engaged with Duke-NUS through extra-curricular activities such as seminars, workshops, visits and mentorship.
-These activities are designed to build up their competency as future physicians.
+Students will participate in the Innovation and Design Programme (iDP), where they will work closely with medical professionals and engineering faculty members to conceptualise, design, test, and develop medical technologies for the healthcare sector.

 Read about an engineering graduate who went on to pursue medicine at Duke-NUS Medical School